ninyancat13/gender-autism/README.md

 investigated further to understand the drastic drop in average decrease of Gini index.

-Critical Discussion:

-Randomly subtracting some of the male individuals from the dataset to match the frequency of female’s responses may have indirectly biased the results.
-For example, if the dataset respondents were collected in a nature where patients themselves or their caretakers suspected the presence of ASD, then the fact that a larger portion of males existed in the dataset should not have been tampered with.
-In fact, this may be the reason why a much larger proportion of females were diagnosed with ASD within our dataset, although previous research consistently suggests a larger portion of males are diagnosed with ASD (Lai et al., 2015; Mandy et al., 2012).

-Although it was good that many individuals born in different countries and residing in various places took part in the analysis, a larger dataset is desirable.
-Also, much more modelling is required to validate the first hypothesis.
-Perhaps a 2-way ANOVA could be used to understand the relationship between age and gender influencing ASD diagnosis, to statistically measure the interaction effect.

 Difficulties encountered while obtaining results:

 Logistic regression was attempted, but the prediction error seems to be too